 No time wasted in training-attach Bark-Trainer and forget it!
 Works instantly and automatically while you sleep or go about your duties.
-Requires of attention, produces long-lasting results.
+Requires no attention, produces long-lasting results.
 Just let dog wear Bark-Trainer collar a few days until the problem is corrected then take it off.
 It's that simple!
 Tiny electronic circuit converts vibrations of dog's bark to harmless but effective shock.
 He associates his excessive barking with the startling effect it produces.
 Absolutely safe.
-Most effective method ever developed, 10 day MONEY BACK GUARAN-TEE.
+Most effective method ever developed.
+10 day MONEY BACK GUARAN-TEE.
 Must end the problem or return for refund.
 Works on any size dog.
-Order by mail or call us for immediate C.O.D. cost of trainer if requested.
+Order by mail or call us for immediate C.O.D. shipment.
+We will deduct \$1.50 of your phone call from cost of trainer if requested.
 Just dial 1-713-682-2728 anytime day or night.
-To order by mail send check or M.O. for \$29,95 plus \$3.00 shipping (\$32,95 total) to RELCO IND., Dept. H-10, Box 10880, Houston, Tex.
+To order by mail send check or M.O. for \$29.95 plus \$3.00 shipping (\$32.95 total) to RELCO IND., Dept.H-10, Box 10880, Houston, Tex.
 77018.